Advocacy, Real life, Toward better care

 13. Am I treating him with respect?
 Am I treating him like a child, or a patient rather than like a person?

-14. Am I taking steps to preserver her dignity?
+14. Am I taking steps to preserve her dignity?
 Am I being compassionate and understanding?
 Have I put myself in her shoes?

 15. If I were on the receiving this kind of care, how would I feel?
 What would I do?
 How would I react?